sharkovsky/barebones_C_miniapp_CoreNeuron_kernels/README.md

 The purpose of the original Neuronm(ini)app(lication)library is to reproduce the algorithms of the main software of the BBP as a collection of mini-apps.

-The barebones_C_miniapp_CoreNeuron_kernels instead is solely focused on the synapse kernels.
+The barebones_C_miniapp_CoreNeuron_kernels instead is solely focused on a small subset of kernels.
 The purpose of this duplication is to avoid any overhead coming form the original BlueBrain/neuromapp infrastructure, and to allow the author to change and instrument the kernel code freely.